42 Aircraft Propellers

 Propulsive Efficiency

-Propeller efficiency is a measure of how effectively the propeller converts available power into useful thrust.
+Propeller efficiency measures how effectively the propeller converts available power into useful thrust.
 It is defined as the ratio of useful power output (thrust power) to the total power input, i.e., engine power at the shaft or “brake” power.
 Propellers are typically designed for optimal performance at specific operating points.
 The propulsive efficiency of a propeller is defined as

 (78)